Is Texas a Community Property State?

 Is it worth it to fight over separate property during divorce?

 Sometimes but not always.
-As noted above, overcoming the presumption of community property can be challenging, not to mention expensive.
+As noted above, overcoming the presumption of community property or joint property can be challenging, not to mention expensive.
 First, you will need to precisely trace the history of the asset and where any associated monies came and went, then determine a valuation for the asset.
-Second, you may need to hire a tracing expert to follow the money trail, which could end up costing you more than what the separate property is actually worth.
+Second, you may need to hire an expert to follow the money trail, which could end up costing you more than what the other spouse’s separate property is actually worth.

 For example, say you’re in a long-term marriage that started out with property gifted by family.
 That gift was initially a nominal amount that morphed into other investments over time.
 It could be very difficult to prove the enhanced value of that separate property, and it needs to be traceable in order for it to be reimbursable to one side.
 Meanwhile, you’re paying thousands of dollars to a tracing expert, who may or may not be able to produce the clear and convincing evidence you need.

 That’s not to say it’s never worth it to go through the process to trace and determine the value of separate property.
 In many cases it is.
 You just need to determine if it’s worth the time, money and stress in your particular case.
-An experienced family law attorney can help you weigh your options.
+An experienced family law attorney can tell you more about community property laws in Texas and help you weigh your options.

 Community property Texas laws are complex.
 We can help you make sense of things.